 To boost the Indian economy, the Central government has allowed direct listing of Indian companies in foreign exchanges.
 However, before the listing happens, a few things have to be taken care of, like the amendment of Section 23 of the Companies Act 2013.
 Moreover, the companies need to meet specific criteria to get directly enlisted on foreign exchanges—average profit in the last three years, paid-up share capital, the value of the company’s tangible and intangible assets, etc.

 As this is still a work in progress, Indian companies can enter the overseas capital market via ADRs and GDRs.
+You must be wondering what are ADRs and GDRs after reading the NIIT Coforge news.
 The full forms of GDR and ADR are Global Depository Receipts and American Depository Receipts, respectively.

 Indian companies wishing to raise money from the American market can enlist their shares on American Stock Exchange.
 Since an Indian company cannot directly issue its shares in a foreign stock exchange, ADR is a means by which Indian companies draw American investors and their capital.
 ADRs enable trading non-American shares in American exchanges.